This is a great opportunity to do and study improvement with clinical teams in a wide range of community or hospital settings.

 How you will be taught

-Teaching on the course involves lectures, tutorials and a research project.
+Teaching on the course involves tutorials, an improvement project with clinical teams and a research project.

 How will you be assessed